 Let’s start with Finlay.
 He’s my oldest Maine Coon cat.
 There’s something unique about Finlay.
 He has a sensitive tummy.
 You see, if he eats anything out of the ordinary [like DELI ROAST BEEF], he gets diarrhea.
 Nothing makes me fall to my knees and want to cry more than a kitty with diarrhea.

 I made the mistake of giving him a new human treat once, and he got the Hershey squirts.
 It’s gross, I know.
 But these are the facts.
-I thought if I locked him the bathroom that eventually he would lick himself clean.
+I thought if I locked him in the bathroom eventually he would lick himself clean.
 That’s what most cats do, right?
 Well, not him!
 He just sat on the toilet seat waiting for the poop to dry.
 He even took a nap!

 Time to test the waters!